Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 If the Book of Mormon is to be explained away, it won't do to simply deal with the weakest evidences for authenticity and the incompletely answered questions.
 The strongest evidences must also be considered.
 I consider the "direct hits" in the Arabian Peninsula to be among the strongest intellectual evidences for authenticity, though many more continue to emerge.
 Theories that make the Book of Mormon to be a mere product of nineteenth century knowledge are immediately undermined by consideration of the Arabian Peninsula evidences (along with chiasmus, Hebraisms, metal plates and scriptorio, warfare in the Book of Mormon, and many other issues).

 Some critics have charged that Joseph could have found a book describing the Arabian peninsula that also had a map with the name Nehem on it.
 There is absolutely no support for this concept.
 While obscure works had been published in Europe with a map showing Nehem, as far as we can tell it was not available anywhere near Joseph Smith in his day.
-A good discussion on this topic and other topics relating to Nahom is found on a message by S. Kent Brown posted Feb.
-23, 2000 in the ZLMB discussion group at ezboard.com:
+A good discussion on this topic and other topics relating to Nahom is found in a message attributed to S. Kent Brown posted Feb.
+23, 2000 in the ZLMB discussion group at pub26.ezboard.com (no longer available):

 And even if a library nearby had such a book, we know that Joseph was not a bookworm, but was a poor farmboy largely engaged in manual labor prior to the Restoration.
 Of his family situation, Joseph said that "it required the exertions of all that were able to render any assistance for the support of the Family therefore we were deprived of the bennifit of an education suffice it to say I was mearly instructid in reading writing and the ground rules of Arithmatic which constuted my whole literary acquirements" (D. C. Jessee, Editor, Papers of Joseph Smith [1989], vol. 1, p.
 5).
 His mother also affirmed that he was "much less inclined to the perusal of books than any of the rest of our children" (History of Joseph Smith by His Mother Lucy Mack Smith, edited by P. Nibley [1958], p.
 82).
 I find it interesting that the critics charge that Joseph was so ignorant and uneducated that he would not know that the birthplace of Jesus Christ was Bethlehem, while on the other hand they claim that Joseph was so well versed in the books of the world and the Bible that he could plagiarize and integrate from many sources to create a fraud so clever that it can fool highly educated people to this day with such subtleties as chiasmus, the correct locations for Nahom and Bountiful, and many other aspects that demand respect.
 But the fact is, they still have no remotely plausible explanation for how Joseph could have fabricated First Nephi.